ctrueden/ctrueden.github.io/_pages/dungeonopoly_2_core_2_wizard.md

 At level 10, the wizard learns "**Wish**."
 She can cast it to perform one of the following actions:

 * Duplicate the effects of any other spell of any class.
-Using Wish in this way has a casting cost equal to that of the duplicated spell, or $20, whichever is higher.
+Using Wish in this way has a casting cost equal to that of the duplicated spell, or $10, whichever is higher.
+* Unmortgage the current property.
+The property must be mortgaged.
+Using Wish in this way has a $20 casting cost.
+* Gain ownership of the current property.
+The property must be unowned.
+Using Wish in this way has a $50 casting cost.
-* When the current square is owned and unmortgaged, the wizard may use Wish to place a hotel on the property, even if it is not part of a monopoly.
+* Place a hotel on the current property, even if it is not part of a monopoly.
+The property must be owned and unmortgaged.
 Using Wish in this way has a $500 casting cost.

 #### Wizard tactics